rfarr/LogDefer-D/README.md

 } // <-- logger goes out of scope and log is written
 ```

 In this example the provided callback will log messages to standard out.
-Once constructed you simple use the logger instance as you would a typical logger.
+Once constructed you simply use the logger instance as you would a typical logger.
 Once the logger goes out of scope it will automatically "commit" the stream of collected log messages by serializing them to a structured format and then calling your provided writer callback.

 **NOTE**: Until the logger commits the messages *nothing* will actually be written.
 If your program calls exit or seg faults you will not see any logs for that event!
 In the future I hope to support an incremental logging feature that will allow you to write out log messages as they come in.

 ### Log Serialization

 Currently the only built in serialization format is JSON, but you can easily provide your own serializer.
-Simply implement a callable (function/delegate/opCall) that takes a logdefer EventContext struct:
+Simply implement a callable (function/delegate/opCall) that takes a LogDefer EventContext struct:

 ```d
 import logdefer.logger;